 Sexual abuse of a child refers to the maltreatment and involvement of the child under the age of 18 in a sexual activity to provide sexual gratification or financial benefit to the perpetrator, including contacts for sexual purposes, molestation, statutory rape, prostitution, pornography, exposure, incest, or other sexually exploitative activities.

-Below are some national statistics:
+Below are some relevant national statistics:

 - 25% of girls are sexually abused before the age of 18;